ahmadbinsadiq/Machine_Learning/Reinforcement Learning/README.md

 - Monte Carlo Tree Search (MCTS)

 ## Dataset
-The algorithms are demonstrated using various environments from OpenAI Gym, including but not limited to:
-- CartPole
-- MountainCar
-- Acrobot
-- Atari Games

-Each environment is chosen to illustrate the capabilities and applications of the respective reinforcement learning algorithms.
+The algorithms are demonstrated using various datasets sourced from reliable sources like Kaggle, UCI Machine Learning Repository, and other publicly available datasets.
+Each dataset is preprocessed as necessary for the corresponding algorithm.

 - **value_based/**: Implementation scripts for value-based methods.
   - **q_learning.ipynb**: Implementation of Q-Learning with example usage.